t-tht/Bit-board/printed_circuit_board.md

 Instead of using a stripboard to make the electrical connections for the fixed set of inputs, a printed circuit board will be made for the actual product itself.

 Based on the circuit diagram used for the prototype, most components were preserved for the build of the PCB except for the touch sensors.
-The PCB will have a self made touch sensor circuit on it by making use of the reference circuit provided by the TTP223 IC datasheet.
+The PCB will have a self-made touch sensor circuit on it by making use of the reference circuit provided by the TTP223 IC datasheet.

 The files required to produce the PCB can be downloaded here: [https://github.com/t-tht/bitboard-docs/blob/master/bitboard_PCB.Zip](https://github.com/t-tht/bitboard-docs/blob/master/bitboard_PCB.Zip)